edelstone/tints-and-shades/README.md

 The Tint & Shade Generator exposes its color engine as a standalone API.
 It generates tints and shades, derives related palettes, and performs common color normalization and conversion.

-It can also be used independently in your projects.
+It can be used independently in your projects.

 ### Usage and examples